woodpeck/kosmtik-docker/README.md

 The `--mml` argument has to be a path relative to the argument of `--dir`.
 It must not point upwards in the directory tree.

+## Dependencies

+This container relies on some dependencies which have to be available on the host
+system:

+* PostgreSQL database with contents in the structure requied by the map style
+* all fonts required by the style and not shipped with the style
+* Bash

 ## License

 This project is published under WTFPL.
 See the LICENSE file for further information.